dixeed/docs/PUBLIC_PACKAGE.md

 Everyting has been setup in the previous steps for your environment to deploy your package.
 You just need to actually commit your work for semantic-release to have something to work with.

 When using `npm/yarn run cm` you will be prompted about which kind of commit you are trying to do.
 You should know that only two types actually impact your package semver:
-* feat
+* `feat`
-  * Alone a feat commit with bump the minor version number
+  * Alone a `feat` commit with bump the minor version number.
-  * If the commit message comes with a `BREAKING CHANGE: ` in its footer then it will bump the major version number
+  * If the commit message comes with a `BREAKING CHANGE: ` in its footer then it will bump the major version number.
-* fix
+* `fix`
-  * It will bump your bugfix version number
+  * It will bump your bugfix version number.

-Semantic-release will aggregate your different commit to determine your next semver version i.e if you have 2 bugfixes and 5 feat commit (without any breaking change mentions) it will gather all of them under one single minor version bump.
+Semantic-release will aggregate your different commits to determine your next semver version i.e if you have 2 bugfixes and 5 feat commit (without any breaking change mentions) it will gather all of them under one single minor version bump.
 So if your previous version was: *v1.3.4* the next one will be *v1.4.0*.

-You need to be using semantic-release for the ground up.
+You need to be using semantic-release from the ground up.
 Just make sure to push your commits on master once you are satisfied for a `v1.0.0` release.
 Semantic-release will always push your first version as `v1.0.0`.
-If you want to commit your Work In Progress just create a `dev` branch and work on it until you're satisfied with your current work state for the release.
+If you want to commit your Work In Progress just create a `dev` branch and work on it until you're satisfied with your current work state for the release then merge it on master and push.

 ### Optional